qy-feng/academic-kickstart/content/publication/Look, Evolve and Mold:
Learning 3D Shape Manifold via Single-view Synthetic Data/index.md

 publication: "Preprint"
 publication_short: ""

-abstract: "With abundant observation in the real world, it is easy for human to infer the stereo-structure with only a single view of an object.
-Is it possible for a model to acquire such ability without long-lasting training?
-It is promising that without the expensive 3D shape annotation, we can simply profit from the synthetic data, where pairwise ground-truth is easy to obtain.
-Nevertheless, the domain gap is not neglectable within the variant texture, shape and context.
-For the sake of overcoming such complexity, we propose a domain-adaptive network for 3D reconstruction, named LMM, to improve the generalization towards the natural scenario by fulfilling several aspects: (1) Look: enhancing the representation extracted from the single-view image by incorporating a Non-local Structured Attention module; (2) Map: leveraging the semantic information with unsupervised contrastive mapping for narrowing the domain gap with the knowledge priors; (3) Mold: recovering the elaborated representation into the desired stereo space with discernment and deep-set knowledge.
-Extensive experiments on several benchmarks demonstrate the effectiveness and robustness of the proposed method, LMM, in learning the 3D shape manifold from only a single-view image.
+abstract: "With daily observation and prior knowledge, it is easy for us human to infer the stereo structure via a single view.
+However, to equip the deep models with such ability usually requires abundant supervision.
+It is promising that without the elaborated 3D annotation, we can simply profit from the synthetic data, where pairwise ground-truth is easy to access.
+Nevertheless, the domain gap is not neglectable considering the variant texture, shape and context.
+To overcome these difficulties, we propose a domain-adaptive network for single-view 3D reconstruction, dubbed LEM, to generalize towards the natural scenario by fulfilling several aspects: (1) Look: incorporating spatial structure from the single view to enhance the representation; (2) Evolve: leveraging the semantic information with unsupervised contrastive mapping recurring to the shape priors; (3) Mold: transforming into the desired stereo manifold with discernment and semantic knowledge.
+Extensive experiments on several benchmarks demonstrate the effectiveness and robustness of the proposed method, LEM, in learning the 3D shape manifold from the synthetic data via a single-view
 "

 # Summary.
 An optional shortened abstract.